Magnifiers and magnification

 The focal length (working distance) is the ideal distance between the lens and the object, not too close (or the lens won't magnify) and not too far (or the image appears wavy).
 And if you hold the lens MUCH too far from the object, the image will appear upside down.

 So what is the relationship between focal length (working distance) and magnification?
-Here is the way I used to calculate it.
+Here is the way we used to calculate it.

 If you take a 'normal' working distance for reading to be 14", then a 7" magnifier brings you twice as close = 2X magnification.
-This '14 inch rule" is what I used in my catalogue to calculate magnification up until 2011, and the arithmetic works out like this:
+This '14 inch rule" is what we used , long ago, to calculate magnification and the arithmetic works out like this:

 1.5 inch = 9.3X magnification